 Do not chew this tablet; only swallow it whole with water (if needed).
 Food will not have an effect on the medication.

-Cholestyramine or colestipol (and other bile acid-binding resins that lower cholesterol) should be taken at least 4-6 hours within taking Accuretic.
+Cholestyramine or colestipol (and other bile acid-binding resins that lower cholesterol) should be taken at least 4-6 hours after taking Accuretic.

 This medication may make you have to urinate and is suggested to be taken in the morning or 4 hours before bedtime.